Apple, Goldman Sachs card partnership to end, report claims | Digital Trends

 Other issues included Apple’s apparent insistence that cardholders should receive their bill at the same time — at the start of the month — instead of on a rolling basis, which is what most other card programs do.
 The timing meant that Goldman would receive a surge of calls at the start of the month, causing challenges for customer service staff.

-Apple and Goldman Sachs have yet to make any comment on the Journal’s report.
+Apple and Goldman Sachs have not commented on the Journal’s report.
 Digital Trends has contacted both companies and we will update this article when we hear back.

 Editors' Recommendations